MatthewGreen/ToolsRequestApp/README.md

 ## Reports

-Currently the route:
+Currently the routes:

     /damageReport
+    /maintNeeded

-Is the only report and it shows a list of all poor or broken tools.
+Give a report of all damaged tools and a report of all tools that need maintenance.

 ## To-Do